colehaus/colex/posts/cooperatives/main.md

      cooperative cares about these potential gains.</a>

-A quick consequence of this model is that worker cooperatives and capital-managed firms will value expansions equally (assuming equal discount rates) when
+A quick consequence of this model is that worker cooperatives and capital-managed firms will value expansions equally (assuming equal discount and bankruptcy rates) when

 $$\begin{align}
 \frac{AS}{1 - (1 - B)(1 - D)} &= \frac{KP}{1 - (1 - B)(1 - D)} \\